The CDC is issuing updated warnings about the spread of Chronic Wasting Disease, or ‘zombie deer disease’.

 According to Michael Osterholm, The University of Minnesota’s Director of The Center for Infectious Disease Research and Policy, CWD must be treated with the utmost caution, as he believes the risks to humans could be substantial, given such little knowledge.

-“We are in an unknown territory situation,” he commented in a recent USA Today report.
+“We are in an unknown territory situation,” he commented in a USA Today report.
 “It is probable that human cases of chronic wasting disease associated with consumption of contaminated meat will be documented in the years ahead.
 It’s possible the number of human cases will be substantial and will not be isolated events.”

 Here’s a video of a dear likely affected with new disease;